|

 over our victory.
 The Mighty Mo cannon that adorned

-the roof of the treehouse and had stood ready to do battle for years, had not
+the roof of the treehouse and had stood ready to do battle for years, had not been needed to disperse the enemy5.
+The sheer force of wits and power (with a

-mom) had prevailed.
+little help from my mom) had prevailed.
 This day had seen the burial of an

 old friend, a hard fought victory, a fresh batch of tea cakes, and a new era

 in treehouse security.
 Those days are now gone.
-The treehouse no longer stands tall,
+The treehouse no longer stands tall, having

-having succumbed to the test of time.
+succumbed to the test of time.
+My

-children, and later, when unruly, I was to become very close to the old
+and later, when unruly, I was to become very close to the old rolling pin6.
+Somehow, deep down inside, I knew

 that my mama had told me that there would be days like this7.
 Editor’s Notes and Corrections – May 20, 2001 1